Danube Cycling Path – The Ultimate Guide

 Maps and Apps: how to navigate the Danube by bike

-If you prefer the old style you can also resort to paper maps, we only found this on Amazon though they should be available in major cities libraries.
+If you prefer the old style you can also resort to paper maps, we only found this on Amazon though they should be available in major city libraries.
 It must be said that routing is not really essential in some sections of the cycle path, for example in Austria and Germany, where signs are always present.

 The only “catch” is the crossing of the river, in summer there should be no problems but in October, when we cycled, some connections between the two banks of the Danube were no longer active.